SowmyaAji/ExpressEmployee/README.md

 - delete the record corresponding to the id parameter

 ----------------------------------
-#How the Task was carried out:
+#How the TASK was carried out:

 ##Overview: